qubit-tim/LDE-RA-GRP/README.md

 28 Feb 2024 - This code is a bit messy and could use some clean up / refactoring.
 I'd also like to have this as a pipeline where a pattern can go through all the steps in one go.
 Perhaps one day when I have more time.

 16 Mar 2024 - The case matching should be moved into the pattern matrix class along with the concept of case traversal.
 Oh, and adding tests would be nice.

+14 Apr 2024 - Need to add some verbiage for Bazel and running tests.
+Will do that after more tests are done.
+Also things could be moved around and cleaned up to adhere to https://google.github.io/styleguide/cppguide.html.